-Q: What is the biggest misconception about child drowning?
+Q: What is the biggest misconception about it?

-Allison: A lot of people assume that if a child is drowning, they’ll make a lot of noise, that it’s a loud event.
+Leonardo: A lot of people assume that if a child is drowning, they’ll make a lot of noise, splash around, and that it’s a loud event.
+But that’s a misconception.
 Children drown quickly and silently.
-So if a parent is reading a book or listening to an iPod, they may not realize their child is in trouble.
-Close supervision of young children is crucially important.
-Children under age 5 make up 75 percent of child drowning deaths, with more than half of those occurring in residential pools.
-And those children who survive drowning can have permanent brain injuries.
+So if a parent is reading a book or checking their phone, they may not realize their child is in trouble.
+That’s why in and around the water, “water watchers” should provide close, active supervision of young children.
+Young children should also always be within arm’s reach of an adult, and parents and caregivers should know CPR.

 Q: What are some examples of effective state water safety programs out there?